Wildflowers, Plants and Ferns, Pacific Northwest

-For many of us on the coast, a colorful display of wildflowers on one of our mountain meadows is one of the most beautiful experiences we can encounter.
-The Pacific Northwest has many such wonders to bestow upon the worthy traveler who takes to walking the high trails.
+For many of us in the Pacific Northwest, a colorful display of wildflowers on one of our mountain meadows is one of the most beautiful experiences we can encounter.
+The BC coastal region has many such wonders to bestow upon the worthy traveler who takes to walking the high trails.
 For these folks, there is a magic in seeing these fields awash in color.

 Although you get wondrous explosions of color up in the high meadows, its not the only place to view wildflowers, they are everywhere, from the very edge of the ocean, along the river banks and lake shores, right up to the tree line on our highest peaks.
 I love walking the river trails, seeing the various lily’s, the tiger lily is one of my favorites.

 Many flowers now considered gardens favorites have been domesticated from wildflowers.
 The snapdragon, miniature daisies, foxgloves and phlox’s were all wildflowers tamed for use in domestic gardens.
 Many of these flowers and their cultivars are unchanged from their natural form, while others have been cultivated and cross bred in greenhouses to create totally new plants within their species.